Goutham9652/hardware-designs-for-maleria-detection/KNN_Hardware/README.md

 * The index m of the closest match is stored.

 **Step 4: Classification Decision**
 * If m ≤ N/2, the test image is classified as Healthy.
 * If m > N/2, the test image is classified as Diseased.

 for reference, read the research article :  [ https://ieeexplore.ieee.org/document/10504831 ]

+Here I have created a text file that contains 300 rows, each row has a blood cell's binary matrix's flattened vector which we have taken it as a reference image in verilog module.

+_note that the file has 300 images_
+* 150 uninfected (row 1 to row 150  )
+* 150 infected   (row 151 to row 300)